CharlieJ213/react-ts-skeleton/README.md

 This is the `public` folder supplied by Vite.
 See the docs [here](https://vitejs.dev/guide/assets) for its benefits.

 Generally it's used for storing static assets which you want accessible via URL.
 For example, you can access the file `public/vite.svg` at `http://localhost:5173/vite.svg`

+### The `docs` Folder

+This is a folder for documentation around the project to go into.
+Included here are example `README.md` and `changelog.md` files.

 ### The `assets` folder